rubrikinc/testwell/README.md

 with a `go generate` comment for running `internal/codegen/gen.sh`.
 This generates `assert.go` (`expect.go` for the package `expect`).

-The generated code expect to find available in the same package the function `func failTest(t testing.T, tf fail.TestFailure) bool`.
-This function is responsible for logging out the failed test, and taking the approach following action (fail now, mark test as failed or log it for unit testing).
+The generated code relies on finding the function `func failTest(t testing.T, tf fail.TestFailure) bool` in the same package.
+This function is responsible for logging out the failed test, and taking the appropriate action (fail now, mark test as failed or log it for unit testing).

 ## Motivation

 This is our own version of set of helpers function for testing in Go.
-This might requires some explanation as to why we need to invest some effort into that.
+This might requires some explanation as to why we needed to invest some effort into that.

 ### Testify is not the best choice